R-Morgan/NGramCrackers/README.md

 - The software interfaces were not satisfactory

 ### Free/Libre software and Applied Linguistics
+Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
+Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.

 Unfortunately, many of the most well-known programmes in my AppLing circles are [non-Free]( https://www.gnu.org/philosophy/free-sw.html), which is not the same